Dakwamine/testtravis/README.md

 This application adds itself in the home-button-swipe-up-action list, aka assist functionality.
 This is set in the AndroidManifest.xml file, in the EmptyActivity section.

 ## Additional information
-When installed, this app does not add itself in the applications list (LAUNCHER category is not included in the manifest) simply because it is not useful.
+When installed, this app does not add itself in the applications list (LAUNCHER category is not included in the manifest) simply because it is not useful..